kovzol/bibref/qt/README.md

 ## Translation steps

-`lupdate -tr-function-alias QT_TRANSLATE_NOOP=TR mainwindow.cpp -ts hu.ts` creates or updates the skeleton for the Hungarian translation.
+`lupdate -tr-function-alias QT_TRANSLATE_NOOP=TR mainwindow.cpp statementwindow.cpp -ts hu.ts` creates or updates the skeleton for the Hungarian translation.
 Similarly to this way, it is possible to add translations for other languages.

 ## Building on Linux